Summary: Keep your dog safe by knowing which foods, plants, and household items are toxic, spotting poisoning signs, and acting fast in an emergency.

 - Alcoholic and Caffeinated Beverages

-- Chewing Gum with Xylitol
+- Chewing Gum containing Xylitol

-Pest Control
+Pest Control Products Are Poisonous

-Certain tools for maintaining a beautiful backyard can be harmful to your furry friend.
-Be mindful to:
+Certain tools for maintaining a beautiful backyard can be harmful to your dog.
+To keep your pet safe:

 - Keep pets off lawns or gardens that have been treated with fertilizers, herbicides, or insecticides.